Henri Matisse

 -

-For him, art was a force that restored the human spirit.
+For him, art was a power to restore the human spirit.

-This was not merely an alternative expression in his later years.
+This was not merely a substitute medium for his later years.

-Rather, it was the culmination of Matisse's art, where he simplified:
+Rather, it was the culmination of Matisse's art, simplifying:

 -